wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 ## Implementation

-Some of the code below is edited for clarity.
+*Some of the code below has been edited for clarity.*

 ### Starting the child process